codeantik/codeantik/README.md

 <br/>
 <div align= "center">

-**I love talking to people about softwares and space.
+**I love talking to people about technology, cosmos and future.
 So, if you feel like chit-chatting with me; Drop a 'Hi' at my mailbox, linkedIn or instagram.
 I will be very happy to connect with you.**
 Links to them are available in the begining of this page.
 <br/>
 **So, swipe up !!!**